mongodb/docs/source/includes/api/list-tables/admin-blockstore-response-documents.rst

    * - writeConcern
      - string
-     - The write concern used for this :term:`blockstore`.
+     - The write concern used for this :opsmgr:`blockstore </reference/glossary/#term-backup-blockstore-database>`.

        The accepted values for this option are: